 D-3-a-iii In vitro characterization of SNVs within enhancer elements bound by AR and/or ERα

-The Tyrol Early Prostate Cancer Detection Program cohort is a well characterized cohort with centralized data collection that ensures proper patients’ follow-up annotations and availability of well-preserved tissues and blood samples.
+The Tyrol Early Prostate Cancer Detection Program cohort is a well-characterized cohort with centralized data collection that ensures proper patients’ follow-up annotations and availability of well-preserved tissues and blood samples.
 The cohort currently includes more than 3,000 men.
 As part of our Trento-Innsbruck-Cornell collaboration, we further studied the genetics of prostate cancer individuals coupling serum levels and genomics data.
 Specifically, we studied the impact of genetic variants relevant to the metabolism of Dihydrotestosterone [131](DHT), the most potent form of androgen, and investigated the incidence of common genomic rearrangements with respect to PSA levels and age at diagnosis [132].